 If you’re after something in your life, you’ll fail.
-A lot.

 But none of these mistakes are bad.

-And after each, you’re more experienced, wiser and better prepared.
+And after each, you’re more experienced, wiser, and better prepared.

-That makes you stronger too.
+That strengthens you too.

 There’s only one type of failure, it’s the only thing that’s tragic about the human soul and which we can accept as a defeat.